ronnyml/python-screenshot-generator/README.md

 Website Screenshot Generator
 --------

-App to generate a screenshot from any website built with Python.
+App to generate a screenshot from websites built with Python/Django and Selenium.